chrissuu/bleu_fix/_posts/2024-01-23-aliens-and-hats.md

 Imagine if we can **"mark off"** certain aliens from being chosen at the end - as in, they are guaranteed not to be the Alien Captain.
 In the first example, that happened at the end when the captain chose his hat (and thus the opposite of his hat was guaranteed to not be the captain and hence all 150 of them were "marked off").
 But this is sort of inefficient, don't you think?
 What if we can get more information dynamically instead of at the end?

-Here is the strategy I came up with:
+Here is the strategy we came up with:

 Split your aliens into n groups of k aliens (It's fine if your grouping has some stragglers).
 In my example below, I split it into groups of 30 so 1 will not be in a group.